 - Spoon the mixture into each poblano, packing down the stuffing so that it is full to the top.

 - Lay stuffed poblanos in a single layer without touching on a baking sheet lined with parchment paper.

 - Bake stuffed poblanos for 20 minutes, flipping half-way through.

-- To make the sauce, simply mix all ingredients together until well incorporated.
+- To make the aioli, simply mix all ingredients together until well incorporated.

 - Remove from oven, cut down the center the open the poblano.
-Drizzle with chipotle sauce and garnish with cilantro.
+Drizzle with chipotle aioli and garnish with cilantro.